scionassociation/scion-cppki_I-D/draft-dekater-scion-pki.md

 The `coreASes` field contains the AS numbers of the core ASes in this ISD.

 Each core AS number MUST be unique in the sequence of core AS numbers.
-That is, each AS number must appear only once in the `coreASes` field.
+That is, each AS number MUST appear only once in the `coreASes` field.

 ###### Revoking or Assigning Core Status